Back to Tennessee

 Amendment 1-0 to HB1856

-Plain English: The amendment allows school buses used exclusively for transporting students to after-school programs to be used until they are twenty years old or have traveled 300,000 miles, with certain conditions.
+Plain English: The amendment allows school buses used exclusively for transporting students to after-school programs to be kept in service longer than usual under certain conditions.

 Amendment 1-0 to SB1951